saltict/docs/README.md

 Install with Docker
 -------------------

-From a Docker host, run this command to download and install Sismics Docs.
+From a Docker host, run this command to download and install MedProve Docs.
 The server will run on <http://[your-docker-host-ip]:8100>.
 **The default admin password is "admin".
 Don't forget to change it before going to production.**

     docker run --rm --name sismics_docs_latest -d -p 8100:8080 -v sismics_docs_latest:/data sismics/docs:latest